EarthObservationSimulator/instrupy/instrupy/docs/index.rst

 Welcome to InstruPy's documentation!
 ************************************

+InstruPy is a python package to calculate observation data metrics for a given instrument and associated access events.

 .. figure:: instrupy_block_diagram.png
     :scale: 75 %
     :align: center

     The high-level function of the InstruPy package is shown in the figure.
-The package ingests access interval information and satellite states (time, position, velocity) information, and instrument specifications (for which the access data is generated), and outputs typical data metrics of observations made during the access interval.
+The package ingests access data and satellite states (time, position, velocity) information, and instrument specifications (for which the access data is generated), and outputs typical data metrics of observations made during the access.

-.. note:: For each access interval, it is assumed one observation image is built over the entire interval.
-Thus we get one set of
-          observation metrics corresponding to the observation data taken over the entire interval.
+For a detailed description see the following articles:

+1. V. Ravindra, S. Nag, *"Instrument Data Metrics Evaluator for Tradespace Analysis of Earth Observing Constellations",* IEEE Aerospace Conference, Big Sky, Montana, March 2020.
-For a more detailed conceptual overview refer: S. Nag, V. Ravindra, J.J.
+2. S. Nag, V. Ravindra, J.J.
 LeMoigne *"Instrument Modeling Concepts for Tradespace Analysis of Satellite Constellations",* IEEE Sensors Conference, Delhi, India, October 2018.

+To build and install the package:

+1. Navigate to the :code:`instruments/instrupy/` directory and run :code:`make`.
+2. Run tests using the :code:`make runtest` command and get the *OK* message.

+Specifications of example instruments (in the required JSON format) is present in the :code:`instrupy/examples/example_instrument_specs/` directory.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2
    :caption: Contents:

    instruments_description